There are so many email newsletters now!

 It used to feel cozy; a little neighborhood.
 But now, thanks almost entirely to the efforts of the company called Substack, newsletter-ing has become the enticing next step for a whole host of writers.

-I was just reading Patrick Tanguay’s thoughts about adding chunkier projects to his long-running Sentiers newsletter—which is excellent—and, in his post, he mentioned an approach that I want to emphasize and sharpen.
+I was just reading Patrick Tanguay’s thoughts about adding chunkier projects to his long-running Sentiers newsletter —

 Here’s my piece of advice for newsletter-ers, new and aspiring: